 It happens to all of us.
 We have all walked through the slough of despond, a fictional, deep bog in John Bunyan’s allegory The Pilgrim’s Progress, into which the protagonist Christian sinks under the weight of his sins and his sense of guilt for them.
 When that happens, we need to follow David’s example, and cry out to God to “Restore unto me the joy of your salvation.”
 (Psalm 51:12)

 It happens to Christians of all ages, at all phases of their lives, and at all stages of maturity in their faith.
 Sometimes it’s our own fault and sometimes it is caused by circumstances.
 It happens to the Christian, after the emotional high of salvation has passed, when the reality of living starts to weigh them down.
 It happens to the Christian who is overwhelmed by circumstances in their life.
 It happens to the Christian who just gets tired and worn out, when their life become stale and rote.
-Wherever you are in life and whatever the cause, the most important thing to realize is this is common, it happens to everyone, and sooner or later it will happen to you.
+Wherever you are in life and whatever the cause, the most important thing to realize is this is common, it happens to everyone, and eventually it will happen to you.

 The temptations in your life are no different from what others experience.
 And God is faithful.
 He will not allow the temptation to be more than you can stand.
 When you are tempted, he will show you a way out so that you can endure.
 (1 Corinthians 10:13)